DiceNinjaGaming/icarus-docker/README.md

-# baseimage
+# Icarus Docker Dedicated Server
-A base image for game servers
+A Docker image for running an Icarus game server.

+`THIS IS CURRENTLY WIP AND NOT READY FOR PRIMETIME USE`

 # IMPORTANT INFO FOR FORKS
 This section contains information related to creating forked repos for specific games.
 This section should be